vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 bedtools subtract -a reference_genome.bed -b blacklist.bed > selection.bed
 ```

-To be repeated for each sample in the analysis.
+To be run for each sample in the analysis.

 ### 3.6) Cleaning up (optional)

 The pipeline, as presented, creates many heavy intermediate files which allows for easy backtracking but is not economical in terms of disk space.

-The only map files necessary for any further work are the files produced at [the masking step](#masking).
+The only map files which are necessary for any further work are the files produced at [the masking step](#masking).
 All previous `.bam` files, their associated `.bai` index files and the trimmed `.fastq` files may be deleted or archived.

+It is however advised to keep intermediate files if possible to be able to resume from any step if needed.

 ## 4) Genomic tracks